Addiction at Work

 Construction requires intense labor, long hours and unpleasant work environments.
 The conditions can cause soreness, aches and chronic pain.
 Workers often self-medicate with prescription pain relievers or turn to alcohol and drugs to deal with work-related stress and injury.

-While these are the most affected industries, they are not the only industries affected by substance abuse.
-No addict is alone or unique in their struggle.
+While these are the most affected industries, they are not the only industries affected by substance use.
+No person with addiction is alone or unique in their struggle.
 There are always others going through the same thing.
 And there is always hope!

 RELATED CONTENT